NEWs from Khora - Spring 2019

 We accept money from various sources and none of the groups that donate to us impose criteria on how we run the project.
 The funding we take enables us to offer a wide selection of services whilst still maintaining our autonomy.

-- A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay and raised 50,000 Euros which they have donated to this project.
-The will depart again from London on the 15th of May to begin the cycle again for our next years rent.
+A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay 3 years in a row raising a combined total of 150,000 Euros which they have donated to this project.

-- Help Refugees, a UK charity, has donated 90,000 Euros.
-They funded the Skipchen group to come to Lesvos last year and now support over 70 grassroots projects around Greece.
+Help Refugees, a UK charity, donated 90,000 Euros in our first year.
+They funded the Skipchen group to come to Lesvos in 2015/16 and now support over 70 grassroots projects around Greece.
 They are a relatively new charity and were started when one woman asked for support to send a container of donations to Calais.
 They rely on private donations, using their connection to the music industry to raise funds.

-- The majority of the labour comes from people donating their time.
-The main exception to this is some of the plumbing and electrical work, which is paid for.
+The majority of the labour comes from people donating their time.

-Team Sweden donate funds and equipment for our dentist clinic.
+Team Sweden donated funds and equipment for the dentist clinic.

 The information we provide